captbaritone/transcode-to-mp3-stream/README.md

 ## Status

-Alpha.
-This package is not complete yet.
+Beta.
+This package is working, but may still have some kinks to workout.

 ## Installation